klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 [{"constant":true,"inputs":[],"name":"count","outputs":[{"name":"","type":"uint256"}],"payable":false,"stateMutability":"view","type":"function"},{"constant":true,"inputs":[],"name":"getBlockNumber","outputs":[{"name":"","type":"uint256"}],"payable":false,"stateMutability":"view","type":"function"},{"constant":false,"inputs":[{"name":"_count","type":"uint256"}],"name":"setCount","outputs":[],"payable":false,"stateMutability":"nonpayable","type":"function"}]
 ```

-**NOTE**: To compile a smart contract, you must have a solidity compiler installed.
+**NOTE**: To compile a smart contract, you must have a [solidity compiler](https://solidity.readthedocs.io/en/develop/installing-solidity.html) installed.

-For smart contract deployment, you can use [caver.contract] to deploy it, or you can deploy it using [caver.transaction.smartContractDeploy], [caver.transaction.feeDelegatedSmartContractDeploy] or [caver.transaction.feeDelegatedSmartContractDeployWithRatio] transaction.
+For the smart contract deployment, you can use [caver.contract] to deploy it, or you can deploy it using [caver.transaction.smartContractDeploy], [caver.transaction.feeDelegatedSmartContractDeploy] or [caver.transaction.feeDelegatedSmartContractDeployWithRatio] transaction.
 Here is an example of using [caver.contract].

 You can create a contract instance as below using the result of compiling the smart contract.